cockroachdb/docs/v21.2/ui-overload-dashboard.md

 ## KV Admission IO Tokens Exhausted Duration Per Second

 This graph indicates write I/O overload, which affects KV write operations to storage.
-This happens during transactions that have writes mutations.
 The admission control system dynamically calculates write tokens (similar to a [token bucket](https://en.wikipedia.org/wiki/Token_bucket)) to allow for high write throughput without severely overloading each store.
-This graph displays the microseconds that there were no write tokens left for arriving write requests.
+This graph displays the microseconds per second that there were no write tokens left for arriving write requests.
 When there are no write tokens, these write requests are queued.

-- In the node view, the graph shows the number of microseconds that there were no write tokens on the selected node.
+- In the node view, the graph shows the number of microseconds per second that there were no write tokens on the selected node.
-- In the cluster view, the graph shows the number of microseconds that there were no write tokens across all nodes in the cluster.
+- In the cluster view, the graph shows the number of microseconds per second that there were no write tokens across all nodes in the cluster.

 ## Admission Work Rate

 This graph shows the rate that operations within the admission control system are processed.
 There are lines for requests within the KV layer, write requests within the KV layer, responses between the KV and SQL layer, and responses within the SQL layer when receiving DistSQL responses.

-This sums up the delay experienced by operations of each kind, and takes the rate per second.
-Dividing this rate by the rate observed in the admission work rate graph gives the mean delay experienced per operation.

 - In the node view, the graph shows the rate of operations within the work queues on the selected node.
 - In the cluster view, the graph shows the rate of operations within the work queues across all nodes in the cluster.